 It’s perplexing until you remember that demagoguery has always thrived on parched, narrow minds

-Kentucky public school teachers protested outside the Kentucky House Chamber as they rallied for a “day of action” in April 2018.
+Kentucky public school teachers protested outside the House chamber in April 2018.
+The month before the legislature rushed through changes in their retirement system in a single day.
 (Photo by Bill Pugliano/Getty Images)

 FRANKFORT — Generations of Kentuckians suffered because education was treated as a political spoil.
 Schools run for the benefit of adults chained the state to poverty.

 In 1990, the legislature shielded public education from political interference as part of a sweeping reform.

 Schools improved, Kentuckians became better educated and Kentucky was held up as a model.

 That protection from raw politics is now being stripped away in a spasm of culture-wars histrionics and a Republican drive for even more control.

 Why any lawmakers want a return to the bad old days is mystifying, though, on second thought, there’s not much mystery to a power grab or wanting to punish your political adversaries.

 This particular power grab is just so shortsighted and wrong: The Senate last week approved transforming the Kentucky Department of Education into a tool of Senate Republicans by obliging the top state school officer to pander to the Senate or become unemployed.

 Senate Bill 107, which came out of the Senate 29-4 with three senators not voting, establishes a four-year term for the commissioner of education, and subjects the commissioner’s appointment or reappointment to Senate confirmation.